kjjuan/doo-koo-thong/egt309/README.md

 ### EDA Findings and choice of Models
 1. Target Imbalance

-Finding: The dataset is highly imbalanced.
+The dataset is highly imbalanced.
 Only 11.3% of clients subscribed to the term deposit, while 88.7% did not.

 Models are evaluated using Confusion Matrices and F1-scores rather than just accuracy to ensure the minority class is detected.

 2. Demographics

 For Age, subscription rates are highest among the very young (16-25) and the elderly (66+).
 The middle-aged workforce has lower subscription rates.

 Hence for Feature Engineering, We engineered an Age Group feature to capture the non-linear relationship between age and subscription likelihood.

 For Jobs, Students and Retired individuals are the most likely to subscribe.

 For Education, Higher education levels correlate with higher subscription rates.

 ### Feature Processing Summary